cislune/DEM-Calibration-Project-Chrono/README.md

 ## 4. `csv_to_vtk.py` — **CSV → VTK Conversion Utility**

 **Purpose:**
-This script converts terrain motion data from **CSV format to VTK format** for visualization in tools like ParaView.
+This script converts terrain motion and contact force data from **CSV format to VTK format** for visualization in tools such as ParaView.
+CSV is used for simulation output, while VTK is required for 3D visualization workflows.

-This is useful because:
-- CSV is used for simulation output (lightweight, structured)
-- VTK is required for **3D visualization and rendering**

 ---

 ### What this script does
 1. Reads terrain CSV files containing particle positions
 2. Extracts:
    - X, Y, Z coordinates (point positions)
-   - Additional data columns (stored as point attributes)
+   - Additional columns (stored as point data)
-3. Creates a point cloud using `pyvista`
+3. Constructs a point cloud using `pyvista`
 4. Writes `.vtk` files for visualization

 ---